 Attendance and attitude are influencing factors.
 You should come to class prepared to work.
 Attendance is required for the entire class period.
 Excused absences are those which involve a documented health problem, family emergency, official university function, or religious holiday.
 Incompletes for the course will only be considered in extreme cases of personal injury or family emergencies.

-You are allowed only 3 absences!
-After 3 absences you run the risk of being penalized via 5% attendance grade reduction.
+You are allowed only O absences!
+After 1 absence you are penalized with one letter grade off for each class that is missed.